pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## Docker

-Deploys a docker service image containers and exposes its endpoints
+Deploys a dockerized service exposes its endpoints.

 type: docker
 ```